 - Uncontrolled anger

-Many of our therapists use ‘behavioural therapy’ or ‘cognitive therapy’ during their sessions with clients.
-Both Lucy Blair and Sophie Leather are CBT therapists and offer Cognitive Behavioural Therapy during their sessions.
+Many therapists use ‘behavioural therapy’ or ‘cognitive therapy’ during their sessions with clients.
+Lucy Blair and Rex Woodhouse are CBT therapists and offers Cognitive Behavioural Therapy during their sessions.